-In preparing this proposal, we have determined that there are currently no HCPs or other management plans for the Canoe Creek clubshell, and the proposed designation does not include any Tribal lands or trust resources.
-We anticipate no impact on Tribal lands, partnerships, or HCPs from this proposed critical habitat designation.
+In preparing this final rule, we have determined that there are currently no HCPs or other management plans for the Canoe Creek clubshell, and the designation does not include any Tribal lands or trust resources.
+Therefore, we anticipate no impact on Tribal lands, partnerships, or HCPs from this critical habitat designation and thus, as described above, we are not excluding any particular areas on the basis of the presence of conservation agreements or impacts to trust resources.

-Exclusions
+Summary of Exclusions Considered Under 4(b)(2) of the Act

-We are not considering any exclusions at this time from the proposed designation under section 4(b)(2) of the Act based on economic impacts, national security impacts, or other relevant impacts, such as partnerships, management, or protection afforded by cooperative management efforts.
-However, during the development of a final designation, we will consider any additional information we receive through the public comment period to determine whether any specific areas should be excluded from the final critical habitat designation under authority of the Act's section 4(b)(2) and our implementing regulations at 50 CFR 424.19.
+During the development of this final rule, we considered any additional information we received through the public comment period to determine whether any specific areas should be excluded from the final critical habitat designation under authority of the Act's section 4(b)(2) and our implementing regulations at 50 CFR 424.19.
+We are not excluding any areas from the critical habitat designation under section 4(b)(2) of the Act based on economic impacts, national security impacts, or other relevant impacts, such as partnerships, management, or protection afforded by cooperative management efforts.